jg40212h/openvslam/README.md

 cd /path/to/openvslam/build/
 ./run_video_slam     -v ./orb_vocab/orb_vocab.dbow2     -c ./../config/config_kitti.yaml     -m ./kitti_video.avi    --eval-log
 ```
-Press "Terminate" when the video id finished, and there will be frame_trajectory.txt in /path/to/openvslam/build/
+Press "Terminate" when the video is finished, and there will be frame_trajectory.txt in /path/to/openvslam/build/
 <img src="./docs/img/output.png" >